Lyrrad/multidrive/README.md

 Basic utilities to upload and download from various cloud storage services.

-Currently this only supports Google Drive upload and download operations.
+Currently support for Google Drive and Microsoft OneDrive upload and download operations is implemented.

 This is in alpha.